Did you know that there are different scenarios for residential driveway paving?

 Let’s talk about the second scenario.
 In new subdivisions, the construction companies have come in, roughed in the driveways, and poured concrete, and there is usually a single coat of asphalt on the existing driveway area.
 You can usually tell a second layer of asphalt is needed because of the space between the garage floor and the level of the driveway.
 There’s usually a two-inch drop or more, depending on the settling of the structure.

 Some residents want to take out the existing asphalt from the contractor-installed driveway and replace it with all-new material.
 That is often more prudent than simply resurfacing the existing asphalt surface, however, that option doesn’t fit everyone’s budget.

 In new subdivisions, you can tell when there have been multiple houses all built within the same year.
 All the driveway prep pads will be down, and conditionally they should all be the same.
 You save a lot of money if you only need to order a layer of asphalt tack, but you’ll want to keep your eye on the surface to ensure there aren’t any deeper structural issues from the area settling.
 Keep in mind that most subdivisions are all built on top of newly graded soil, and that the weight of new houses coupled with freezing and thawing of earth around the foundation will have a dramatic effect on your driveway foundation.

-You can tell that a driveway need to be replaced by looking at it, there will be heaving and sinking and cracking.
-Your best bet in a case like that is to take out what’s there, re-prep the area and recover it with fresh asphalt.
+You can tell that a driveway needs to be replaced by looking at it, there will be heaving sinking, and cracking.
+Your best bet in a case like that is to take out what’s there, re-prep the area, and recover it with fresh asphalt.

 When we do asphalt press on top of existing asphalt we’ll use asphalt glue.
 It’s a liquid material that adheres the new top layer to the existing surface.
 If there is no separation between the two layers, then it lessens the chance of water damage affecting the driveway.